 Conference : 23-24 August 2014

 This two-day conference imagined how the referendum debate of 2014 might be remembered a few decades later.
 Over 100 registered delegates heard a wide range of papers and lectures from literary scholars, cultural historians and political commentators.
 Delegates took in events imagining post-Yes and post-No futures (and future memories looking back on 2014) involving writers, journalists and political scientists.
 There was even a piece of original youth theatre on the conference theme involving BBC Scotland’s youth project ‘Generation 2014’.
 Papers from the conference will be published in an upcoming issue of the Journal of Scottish Thought, edited by Scott Hames and Adrian Hunter.
-Photos and video from on the conference can be found on the CSS blog here.
+View photos and videos from the conference here.

 The Battle of Bannockburn: 700th Anniversary